MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/choosing-the-installation-directory-for-a-vspackage.md

 A VSPackage and its supporting files must be on a user's file system.
 The location depends on whether the VSPackage is managed or unmanaged, your side-by-side versioning scheme, and user choice.

 ## Unmanaged VSPackages
  An unmanaged VSPackage is a COM server that can be installed in any location.
 Its registration information must accurately reflect its location.
-Your installer user interface (UI) should provide a default location as a subdirectory of the `ProgramFilesFolder` Windows installer property value.
+Your installer user interface (UI) should provide a default location as a subdirectory of the `ProgramFilesFolder` Windows Installer property value.
 For example:

 *&lt;ProgramFilesFolder&gt;\\&lt;MyCompany&gt;\\&lt;MyVSPackageProduct&gt;\V1.0\\*